Image Courtesy: Shades Photography by Ashwin M.

 - Always keep room for alteration especially with your blouse.

 - Don’t be afraid to experiment.

 - Mix & match.

 - Cross-match with other outfits and even go with unconventional combinations.

 - If you don’t find any use of your lehenga at all, think about donating.

-Have you picked your bridal jewellery matching with your wedding dress yet?
+Have you picked your bridal jewellery matching with your Indian wedding lehenga yet?
 Take a look at our vendor list and let us know if you have questions in the comment section below.